bdaire/bdaire.github.io/SEC_graph.md

 <br><br><br><br>

-<p>The video below presents a graphical construction of the SEC converter using the EF-class inverter sizing chart.
+<p>The video below presents a graphical construction of the Symmetric 𝔼ven Capacitive converter using the class EF inverter design chart.
 It focuses on three key points:</p>
 <ul>
-  <li>Plotting the input impedance of the EF-class rectifier</li>
+  <li>Plotting the input impedance of the class EF rectifier</li>
   <li>Shifting this impedance upwards by adding a series inductor</li>
   <li>Applying the symmetry property to express the power delivered by the converter</li>
 </ul>